jzumsteg/zumstegs-blog/_posts/2015-06-30-les-germains.md

 	<figcaption></figcaption>
 </figure>

-Les Germain sat (and stood) for a family portrait.
+*Les Germain* sat (and stood) for a family portrait.

 <figure class = "landscape">
 	<img src="{{"/assets/images/2015/06/DSC06168-2.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption></figcaption>
 </figure>

-That's: Gilles &amp; Mary, Anne and Christian, William, Claire and Mathilde, and Eric.
+That's: Gilles &amp; Mary, Anne and Christian, William holding Claire and Mathilde, and Eric.

-I think Eric was about three when the Germains lived in Boulevard Lane.
+I think Eric was about two - three when the Germains lived in Boulevard Lane.
 It was then that we got to know them.
 Thirty-five years ago...yikes!

 And a couple of pictures of the next generation.
-Christian and Claire getting to know each other:

 <figure class = "landscape">
 	<img src="{{"/assets/images/2015/06/DSC06210-5.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
-	<figcaption></figcaption>
+	<figcaption>Christian and Claire getting to know each other:</figcaption>
 </figure>

  <figure class = "portrait">